aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 This has a few benefits:

-1. It signals that "this is the construct API" and more uniquely identifies with it.
+1. It's semantically signals that "this is the construct API".
-3. The chance for conflicts with domain-specific names is minimized.
+2. The chance for conflicts with domain-specific names is low ("construct" is not prevalent).
-3. We can introduce this API without breaking existing code while deprecating `node` in the AWS CDK.
+3. We can introduce this API while deprecating `node` in AWS CDK 1.x.

-The main downside is that is is **a breaking change** in AWS CDK 2.x.
+The main downside is that it is **a breaking change** in AWS CDK 2.x.
 There is likely quite a lot of code out there (a [few hundred](https://github.com/search?q=cdk+node.addDependency++extension%3Ats&type=Code&ref=advsearch&l=&l=) results for an approximated GitHub code search).